BitGnat/dmt-bitcoin/README.md

 ## ©️ copyright

 © 2025 **BitGnat**.
 All rights reserved.
-Use of this software outside of the original on-chain context is strictly prohibited without written permission.
+Use of this software outside of the original on-chain context, and use of the images for any purpose outside of the terms of the image license, is strictly prohibited without written permission.

 # on-chain art